1 04-NetworkData

 Cryptographic agreement.

-* two communicating hosts to agree on cryptographic algorithms and keys.
+Two communicating hosts to agree on cryptographic algorithms and keys.

 Encryption of IP datagram payloads.

-* When the sending host receives a segment from the transport layer, IPsec encrypts the payload.
+When the sending host receives a segment from the transport layer, IPsec encrypts the payload.

-* The payload can only be decrypted by IPsec in the receiving host.
+The payload can only be decrypted by IPsec in the receiving host.

 Data integrity.

-* allows the receiving host to verify that the datagram’s header fields and encrypted payload were not modified while the datagram was en route from source to destination.
+Allows the receiving host to verify that the datagram’s header fields and encrypted payload were not modified,

 Origin authentication.

-* When a host receives an IPsec datagram from a trusted source (with a trusted key see), the host is assured that the source IP address in the datagram is the actual source of the datagram.
+When a host receives an IPsec datagram from a trusted source (with a trusted key see), the host is assured that the source IP address in the datagram is the actual source of the datagram.

-* When two hosts have an IPsec session established between them, all TCP and UDP segments sent between them will be encrypted and authenticated.
+When two hosts have an IPsec session established between them, all TCP and UDP segments sent between them will be encrypted and authenticated.

 IPsec therefore provides blanket coverage, securing all communication between the two hosts for all network applications.